Larrell Murchison: Tennessee Titans

-Murchison was selected in the fifth round of the 2020 NFL Draft with the 174th overall pick by the Tennessee Titans.
+Murchison was selected in the fifth round of the 2020 NFL draft with the 174th overall pick by the Tennessee Titans.
 On May 13, 2020, Murchison signed a four-year deal with the Titans and was the first of the Titans 2020 draft class to sign a rookie contract.
 Murchison made his NFL debut on September 20, 2020, against the Jacksonville Jaguars, making one tackle.

 On October 1, 2021, Murchison was placed on injured reserve after suffering an elbow injury in Week 3.
 He was activated on October 23.

 On August 30, 2022, Murchison was waived by the Titans and signed to the practice squad the next day.
 He was promoted to the active roster on November 15.
 He was waived again on December 10.

 Los Angeles Rams

 On December 12, 2022, Murchison was claimed off waivers by the Los Angeles Rams.
-He made the first two sacks of his NFL career during his Rams debut in a 51-14 victory over Denver on December 25, 2022.
+He made the first two sacks of his NFL career during his Rams debut in a 51-14 victory over the Denver Broncos on December 25, 2022.

+Murchison was placed on injured reserve on August 27, 2024.
+He was activated on October 5.

+On March 14, 2025, Murchison was re-signed by the Rams on a one-year deal.